zadu009/zadus-gameprice-engine/README.md

 # zadus-gameprice-engine
 My Svelte Webapp is a useful tool for every one who loves videogames.
 The web-application provides real time information about videogame-pricing.
-The user can get an average price for his game.
+The user can get an average price for their game.
 Also interesting for people who wants to sell their games.
 With zadus-gameprice-engine you will have the actual market-value of your game.
 ## Live Demo
 Get gamevalue for a single Videogame